Advocacy Accomplishments – 2015 Highlights

-The Association succeeded in its efforts to increase federal funding for diabetes research and programs as Congress:
+Federal funding for diabetes research and programs grew as Congress:

-Added $51 million in Fiscal Year (FY) 2014 and another $5.4 million in FY2015 to funding for diabetes research at the National Institute of Health's National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) for total annual funding of $1.749 billion;
+- Added $68 million for diabetes research at the National Institute of Health's National Institute of Diabetes, Digestive and Kidney Diseases (NIDDK) for total funding of over $1.8 billion;

-Increased funding at the Center for Disease Control's Division of Diabetes Translation by $76 million, a 125% increase in funding for total annual funding of $137.1 million;
+- Increased funding at the Center for Disease Control's Division of Diabetes Translation by $30 million, for total funding of over $170 million;

-Reauthorized the Special Diabetes Program providing $300 million, half for research on type 1 diabetes and half for programs in American Indian and Alaska Native communities; and
+- Renewed Special Diabetes Programs funding for two years, providing $150 million annually for research on type 1 diabetes and another $150 million annually for programs in American Indian and Alaska Native communities, for a total of $600 million dollars; and

 Expanded Success in the Safe at School Campaign